Sepehrgsm/shopping-cart/README.md

 # About :

 This is a responsive shopping site with extremly reusable components ;
-*Firebase for backend
+* Firebase for backend
-*FakeStoreAPI for getting products data from API *Context as state manager (also later used redux  instead for better response) *Modular CSS for styling (since it resolves CSS stylesheets inheritence problems) *used functions in a different file and imported and used them to observe clean coding *used React Routers for SPA (Single Page Aplication)
+* FakeStoreAPI for getting products data from API
+* Context as state manager (also later used redux  instead for better response)
+* Modular CSS for styling (since it resolves CSS stylesheets inheritence problems)
+* used functions in a different file and imported and used them to observe clean coding

-so we we can see clean coding with reusable components for creating a trending single page aplication with a responsive web design so that we can see sites UI working very good in any device i also designed sites ui my self so thats why thats really simple:)
+* used React Routers for SPA (Single Page Aplication)

 # Getting Started with Create React App